 Proton Beam Therapy has revolutionized the treatment of several cancers like paediatric cancers, skull base tumors, brain tumors, prostate cancers, and lung cancer to name a few.
 It becomes a viable option, particularly in cases where treatment options are limited and conventional radiotherapy possess a higher risk to patients.
 Proton beam therapy has to a large extent, overcome the limitations of conventional radiotherapy.
 It has the potential to cure more cancers with better quality of life, during and after treatment.

-By mid of 2017, Apollo Hospitals in Chennai will be commissioning South East Asia's first Proton Beam Therapy Centre and India will then be one amongst the few nations in the world offering this advanced cancer care treatment.
+South East Asia’s first Proton Beam Therapy Centre, Apollo Proton Cancer Centre was introduced by Apollo Hospitals, Chennai.
+India is amongst the few nations in the world which is offering this advanced cancer care treatment.

 Novalis is the latest technology in radiation oncology which is the most advanced cancer treatment available and is changing the face of cancer treatment.
 It comes with the advantage of maximizing tumour destruction while minimizing damage to the normal tissues, and offers hope to patients with clinical conditions once considered untreatable.
 Novalis Tx Radiosurgery incorporates a powerful linear accelerator, which rotates around the patient to deliver treatment beams anywhere in the body from virtually any angle.
 A set of sophisticated image guidance and motion management tools provide clinicians with detailed information about the shape, size and position of the targeted lesion, guide patient setup and positioning and monitor motion during treatment.